TanStack/query/docs/src/pages/plugins/persistQueryClient.md

 ### `persistQueryClient`

-This will automatically restore any persisted cache and permanently subscribe to the query cache to persist any changes from the query cache to the persister.
+This will automatically restore any persisted cache and subscribes to the query cache to persist any changes from the query cache to the persister.
+It returns an `unsubscribe` function which you can use to discontinue the monitor; ending the updates to the persisted cache.

 ```ts
 persistQueryClient({